dhirendrajha25/Jenkins-k8s-jcasc/README.md

 - Configure a CI/CD Jenkins pipeline
 - Install a helm chart(containing jenkins configuration) on the kubernetes cluster using terraform

+## Helm Charts
+- In this project, I have used the stable jenkins helm chart from the official repo.

+- This chart refers to the official Jenkins image.

+- I have used the stable jenkins in the project for two reasons:
+    > The chart comes with jcasc plugin installed so additional step was needed to configure this.

+    > For making the project simple and adhere to the timelines.

+## jcasc configuration for jenkins
+- The jenkins configuration for jenkins slave, kubernetes and pod template and job has been define in the value.yaml file place under jenkins-k8s-jcasc/terraform/jenkins/.

+- The configuration is generated as config map as part of the project

+- Using this approach no manual work is needed to configure the jobs or the pods templates.

+- Node image has been referred has part of the jenkins slave configuration as it is need to build the package

 ## Prerequisites to run the project
 -   **GCP account**: If you don’t have a GCP account, [create one now](https://console.cloud.google.com/freetrial/).
 This tutorial can be completed using only the services included in [GCP  Free Tier](https://cloud.google.com/free/).